haymant/aggo/doc/Component.md

 This enables the property panel to show an “Events” section with dropdowns.

+**Current UX (implemented):**

+- The Properties panel shows an **Events** section when the selected component schema contains `schema.events`.
+- Each event has a text input to set a handler id (string).
+This is written into `element.events` in the `*.page` JSON.
+- The runtime resolves these handler ids via the generated handler registry and invokes the real functions during Run/Debug.

 ### 4.2 Wiring Events (Page JSON)

 Each element may contain an `events` object: